haseeb557/Hotel-Reservation-System/README.md

-# PostgreSQL Hotel Reservation System
+# Hotel Reservation System

-This repository contains the PostgreSQL database schema, Python backend code, and Flask frontend application for a hotel reservation system.
-The system allows users to register, make reservations for different types of rooms, and manage reservation details through a web interface.
+This Database Management System project allows users to register themsleves, make reservations for different types of rooms, and manage reservation details through a web interface.
+This repository contains the PostgreSQL database schema, Python backend code, and the Flask frontend application.

 ## Table of Contents